nomath4u/radiusnetworks.github.io/_posts/2014-04-27-how-to-make-a-raspberry-pi-turn-on-a-lamp-with-an-ibeacon.md

  done
 ```

-Be sure to change the iBeacon identifiers in the if statement to the ones you'll be broadcasting with your test beacon.
+Be sure to change the beacon identifiers in the if statement to the ones you'll be broadcasting with your test beacon.
 Save this file and get your beacon ready, make sure it is off for to start the test.
 Now run the following command to start the scan and light switch sequence, it starts a beacon scan with the bare output option, piping its output into our `welcome_light` script.
 If you made your own scan script, just run that script and pipe its output to `welcome_light`.

 ```
 $ ibeacon scan -b | ./welcome_light